gcinbis/deep-generative-models-course-projects/README.md

 difficulties encountered during the projects can be found in the project folders listed below.

 In this repository, the projects are shared as is, with no guarantees, upon kind permissions of the students.
-Nearly all projects are MIT licensed.
+Nearly all projects are licensed with the standard MIT license.
 Please check the project folders for more information, including information on project groups.

 ## Spring 2021 projects